 Family House exists to provide shelter, food and basic needs to homeless families, and to lead residents to the appropriate resources for their situation.
 We pride ourselves on teaching residents and those in need how to get their own needs met.
 Are you or do you know a family in crisis?
 If you are a married couple with or without children; an unmarried couple with children; a same-sex, cohabitating couple with or without children; a single parent; or a single pregnant woman, please call 419-242-5505 to find out more about our programs or to schedule an intake appointment.
 We offer a structured program – with restrictions for the safety of all our residents – in a secured, drug/alcohol/weapon-free facility.
 To enroll in our program, you need a state-issued photographic ID and a birth certificate for each child, and you must not be a registered sex offender, have an open felony warrant or have been convicted of any crime against children.

-Family House admits residents 24 hours a day, whether in an emergency situation – women experiencing domestic abuse; flood, fire or tornado victims – or victims of unemployment or financial burden.
-We take in families appearing at our door and those from other relief organizations, including Job & Family Services, Lucas County Children Services, Toledo Police or the American Red Cross.
+Family House admits residents via United Way by dialing 2-1-1 whether in an emergency situation – women experiencing domestic abuse; flood, fire or tornado victims – or victims of unemployment or financial burden.

 Family House Kitchen

 New in 2014, the Family House kitchen.
 In concert with our community partners, Family House is building a fully licensed kitchen to provide home cooked meals during the week.
-Funds provided by the city of Toledo, Lucas County, the Lucas County Port Authority and in-kind support coming from our general community, families at Family House are provided healthy, nutritious meals.
+Funds provided by the city of Toledo, Lucas County, and in-kind support coming from our general community, families at Family House are provided healthy, nutritious meals.